CharlieSinclair/milestone-project-1-monkees/README.md

 - **CSS** - This was used to style the website.

+- **JavaScript** - Enables me to add validation to my forms and sign up buttons.

 - **Bootstrap** - This was used to get the layout up and running quickly and also use grids to help with the responsive design.

 - **Google fonts** – Access to a library of 977 free licensed font families to use.